connexcs/docs/docs/anyedge/anyedge.md

 #### Compaction
 To use compaction, you need to select "Compact Enabled".
 You can also whitelist a number of fields if you do not want them to be compacted.
 Compaction can be enabled for calls in and/or calls out.
-See the table for availabler headers.
+See the table for available headers.

 |Abbreviation|Header|Abbreviation|Header|
 |:---:|---|:---:|---|